 - Advanced Placement (AP) program and departmental challenge exams provide students with an opportunity to earn college credit for subject matter learned through means other than formal college work.
 View the CLEP Equivalency Policy.

-- Credit by Portfolio - Students can apply to earn credit by with a written portfolio that documents college-level competencies acquired through educational, vocational, or personal learning experiences.
+- Credit by Portfolio - You can apply to earn credit by with a written portfolio that documents college-level competencies acquired through educational, vocational, or personal learning experiences.

-While PLA credit is not available for all courses, students can complete up to 30 credits of their degree program with PLA and/or transfer credits.
+While PLA credit is not available for all courses, you can complete up to 30 credits of your degree program with PLA and/or transfer credits.

 - Credit for Prior Learning Process